iptq/minnehack.github.io/README.md

 # Minnehack.io

-## Overview?
+## Overview

 This is a [Jekyll](https://jekyllrb.com/) site hosted on [GitHub Pages](https://pages.github.com/) which is a fork of the [Bootstrap](http://getbootstrap.com/) based [Agency theme](https://github.com/y7kim/agency-jekyll-theme).

 Jekyll is a static website generator.
 It takes a conveniently organized code base and compiles it into a static website that is easy to host.
 GitHub Pages is a website hosting service provided by GitHub.

 GitHub Pages supports Jekyll natively, so all you need to do for the site to go live is push a commit to the `gh-pages` branch of the repo.
-GitHub automatically builds it and serves it for you.
+GitHub automatically builds it and serves it for you.  ***One catch here is that GitHub may not build the site immediately.
+You may need to wait some time before the changes you pushed go live***.

 Thanks to Rick Kim for providing the original theme.